tumashu/exwm-x/README.md

     exec dbus-launch --exit-with-session emacs

+<a id="orgb069aef"></a>

-### Edit emacs configure<a id="orgheadline6"></a>
+### Edit emacs configure

 Add the below two lines to your emacs configure file:

     (require 'exwm-x)
     (require 'exwm-x-example) ;; Adjust this line.

 Note: Package "exwm-x-example" is Exwm-X buildin example, user can use it to test Exwm-X's features.
 If it doesn't suit for your need, just copy and paste its useful pieces to your own exwm config :-)

+Converted from exwm-x.el by [el2org](https://github.com/tumashu/el2org) .